by AI Admin | Latest Trends

 Movie piracy results in billions of dollars in lost revenue annually.
 For big-budget films, even a few percentage points in lost ticket sales can amount to millions.
 Smaller studios might face insolvency due to decreased returns.

 Beyond direct ticket sales, piracy reduces merchandise revenue, streaming deals, and syndication opportunities.
 It discourages investment in future productions, affecting long-term industry health.
+Read more about the real cost of ignoring movie piracy.

 Impact on Employment and Creative Industries